This quickstart shows you how to create a small App Engine application that displays a short message.

 dev_appserver.pywith the flag

 php_executable_pathand specify the path to your php-cgi binary.
-You can find the path by running the following command:
+On Linux and Mac systems, you can find the path by running the following command:

 Example of the